Authors' Licensing and Collecting Society: Aims and operation

 ALCS's Ordinary Members sign a mandate that authorizes the Society to license and collect royalties on their behalf.
 ALCS is granted authority to exercise rights on each author's behalf as part of schemes for the collective administration of royalties in the UK and abroad.
 The rights range from photocopying, scanning and cable retransmission in the UK and internationally to reproduction in journals.
 The authority entitles ALCS in agreed circumstances to permit or forbid the exercise of the rights, grant licences, collect fees for use and damages for misuse and take action to defend and protect the rights.
 ALCS works closely with other writers organisations such as The Society of Authors and Writers' Guild of Great Britain.

-From its inception in 1977, ALCS has distributed over £650 million to authors, and in the financial year 2022-23 it paid £44 million to over 100,000 writers.
+From its inception in 1977, ALCS has distributed more than £650 million to authors, and in the financial year 2022–23 it paid £44 million to more than 100,000 writers.

 As an authority on copyright matters and authors' interests, the ALCS is committed to fostering an awareness of intellectual property issues among the writing community.
 It monitors matters affecting copyright both in the UK and internationally, and makes regular representations on writers' behalf to the UK government and the European Commission.
 ALCS also administers the All Party Writers Group.

 Governance

-The ALCS is governed by a board of 9 directors, the majority of whom are working writers.
+The ALCS is governed by a board of nine directors, the majority of whom are working writers.
 The Board is responsible for the overall performance of the Society, which is incorporated as a company limited by guarantee.